kiwidip/funny-username-generator/README.md

 # funny-username-generator
-Generate random usernames in the form of AdverbAdjectiveNoun.
+Generate random usernames in the form of AdverbAdjectiveNoun (=AvAdNo), or AdjectiveNounVerbNoun (=AdNoVeNo).

 ## Files